 Please note that, as the Danish Order concerning addition of iodine

 applies to bread and bakery products, it also applies to products such as pizza dough, breadcrumbs, crisp bread, tortillas and ready-to-use flour mixes.
-The Danish Order concerning the addition of iodine is unfortunately only available in Danish.

 Household salt produced and legally placed on the market in another member state within the European Union can be legally placed on the Danish market, even though the household salt is not fortified with iodine in accordance with the Danish Order concerning addition of iodine.